Skip to main content

 About

 The Public Facilities District (PFD) was created by the City Council to develop the Special Events Center in downtown Vancouver (governing document – RCW 35.57.010).
-The PFD acts as an advisory body to the City Council.
-Its 5 board members are appointed by the Council to serve four-year terms in a voluntary capacity.
+The PFD owns several parcels of land, including the parcel under the Hilton hotel and convention center in downtown Vancouver.
+The land is leased to the City’s Downtown Redevelopment Authority (DRA).

-Meeting Time: Twice a year (typically in May and December)
+Meeting Time: Twice a year (typically in May and December) and as needed.

 Contacts